 SageTea Software’s tools are on average twice as fast and cost half as much as competitors’.
-As a result, Text to Software provides a huge competitive advantage.
+As a result, Text-to-Software® provides a huge competitive advantage.
 It brings outdated systems up to current standards, automatically migrates data and significantly reduces database maintenance costs.
 It allows companies with big data to define, capture and deliver information requirements accurately.
 And rapid customized prototyping significantly reduces the cost and time for software development.

 Data is stored in a powerful new format that uses a patented seven-table schema called SAGETEA.
 SAGETEA compresses the hundreds or thousands of database tables used in many commercial applications into just seven.
 All SAGETEA solutions are secure, cloud-based and significantly less expensive to maintain.

-Our latest product, SageTea Link, performs extract/transfer/load (ETL) functions on databases allowing organizations to unlock the knowledge locked inside legacy systems.
+Our product, SageTea Link, performs extract/transfer/load (ETL) functions on databases allowing organizations to unlock the knowledge locked inside legacy systems.

 SageTea is a data modelling language defined by an acronym: